 Tired of tuna-filled tomatoes and stuffed green peppers?
 Try the vibrant alternative sent in by Kitty Jones of Chicago, Illinois.
 The out-of-the-ordinary filling is made with millet.

-Featured In: Stuffed Peppers Recipes
+Recommended: Stuffed Peppers Recipes

 - 1/2 cup uncooked millet, rinsed and drained